KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis-plus.md

 ## Implementing CRUD Operations

-The following example uses IoT sensor devices to demonstrate how to implement Create, Read, Update, and Delete (CRUD) operations.
+The following example uses IoT sensors to demonstrate how to implement Create, Read, Update, and Delete (CRUD) operations.

 ### Creating Entity Class

 1. In the `entity` directory, create an entity class `SensorData` to record sensor data.
-Add the `@Data` and `@TableName` annotations to automatically generate methods such as `getter`, `setter`, `equals`, `canEqual`, `hashCode`, and `toString`, and to specify the corresponding table name in the database:
+Add the `@Data` and `@TableName` annotations to automatically generate methods such as `getter`, `setter`, `equals`, `canEqual`, `hashCode`, and `toString`, and specify the corresponding table name in the database:

    ```java
    package com.kaiwudb.app.entity;